Holiday drawing by John K

 Beany and Cecil: The New Adventures

-Meanwhile Kricfalusi had already found another classic cartoon show to reboot, namely Bob Clampett's 'Beany and Cecil' (1988).
-Produced by DIC Animation and broadcast on ABC, the series was nevertheless cancelled after six episodes.
-Kricfalusi tried to take an offensive route, while the executives wanted to keep everything child friendly.
-Clampett had passed away four years earlier, so it will always remain a mystery what he would've thought of this reboot.
+Meanwhile, John Kricfalusi had already found another classic cartoon show to reboot, Bob Clampett's 'Beany and Cecil' (1988).
+Produced by DIC Animation and broadcast on ABC, the series was nevertheless canceled after five episodes.
+Kricfalusi tried to take an offensive route, while the executives wanted to keep everything child-friendly.
+Now without somebody like Ralph Bakshi to shield him from censors, he was again forced to use scripts and obey executive notes.
+Bob Clampett had passed away four years earlier, so his opinions about this reboot will always remain an open question.
 His relatives weren't too pleased with Kricfalusi's version, but still remained loyal to him in his quarrel with executives and censors.

 Spümcø